Compliance

 The short answer is: a great deal, but there’s more to it than that.
 First, you have a responsibility to your employees.
 Since they can no longer claim unreimbursed mileage on their taxes, the only way they can be compensated for the use of their vehicles for work is through their employer.
 Secondly, you also have a responsibility to your business.
 Mileage reimbursement is tax-deductible, meaning it isn’t taxed like employee wages are, so it benefits your bottom line to implement a system for reporting and reimbursing these expenses.

-In order to properly reimburse mileage, you either need to track every single car expense or make sure each individual keeps an IRS-compliant employee car mileage log.
+In order to properly reimburse mileage, you either need to track every single car expense or make sure each individual keeps an IRS-compliant mileage log.
 These logs substantiate the business use of a vehicle to the IRS, allowing the company to write off reimbursements as business expenses and preventing employees from being forced to pay taxes on these payments.

 Why Keep an Employee Car Mileage Log